C-Vane/InstagramBE-BW/README.md

 We love instagram, its an app that we use to share best moments in our life!

-But it doesnt have image upload feature on web , lets make it!
+But it doesnt have image upload feature on web , so we made it!

 Here are the features to implement:

 ## Users

-- user should register and login with email password or oauth.
+- user can register and login with email password or oauth.
-- user should be able to edit their profile details, such as avatar, username (only their own data)
+- user can be able to edit their profile details, such as avatar, username (only their own data)
-- user profile should contain previous posts.
+- user profile contains previous posts.

 ## Posts

-- user should be able to add/delete posts to the feed (user can edit & delete only their own data).
+- user can add/delete posts to the feed (user can edit & delete only their own data).
-- it should be possible to comment on post. (user can delete and edit only his own comments).
+- possible to comment on post. (user can delete and edit only his own comments).
-- it should be possible to like/unlike post.
+- possible to like/unlike post.
-- it should be possible to see the list of users who liked the post.
+- to see the list of users who liked the post.

-## [EXTRA] Connections
+##  Connections

-- user should be able to follow/unfollow other users
+- user can follow/unfollow other users
-- user should be able to see posts of the users he is following
+- user can see posts of the users he is following

-## [EXTRA] Chat
+## Chat

-- user should be able to see/delete previous chats (they can see & delete only their own data).
+- user can see/delete previous chats (they can see & delete only their own data).
-- user should be able to search other users to start chat with by username.
+- user can search other users to start chat with by username.
 - implement private 1on1 chat.
 - implement messages that will disappear after 24 hours

-**Not enough?**

-## [EXTRA] Stories
+## Stories

 - Add stories feature to upload videos (max 10 sec) or photos to your stories

-Tips :

- - Use cloudinary to serve images
+ - USed cloudinary to serve images and videos

-Deploy the project, show everyone how skilled you are!
+## [EXTRA] Notifiactions

+- When another users interacts with a user he will get a notification (like,comment,follow requests,follow)